The Best and Worst Diets for Heart Health

 This diet is based on what some people believe our Paleolithic ancestors ate.
 It consists solely of foods available to a hunter-gatherer society: grass-fed meat, fish, eggs, nuts, seeds, vegetables, and fruit.
 The plan eliminates all grains, beans, dairy, processed foods, and refined sugar.

-Paleo supporters claim that it lowers the risk of chronic diseases like heart disease and cancer, but there's limited research to back up such claims.
-One small study of nine people found that a paleo approach helped improve blood pressure and cholesterol levels, but these improvements were in comparison to participants' usual—less-than-healthy—diets, so there's no comparison between paleo and a proven heart-healthy plan.
+Paleo supporters claim that it lowers the risk of chronic diseases like heart disease and cancer, but there’s limited research to back up such claims.
+One small study in the European Journal of Clinical Nutrition of nine people found that a paleo approach helped improve blood pressure and cholesterol levels, but these improvements were in comparison to participants’ usual—less-than-healthy—diets, so there’s no comparison between paleo and a proven heart healthy diet.

 Worst: Low-Fat, High-Carb Diet

-In the 1980's and 90's, nutritionists and health experts believed that eating fat and cholesterol leads to weight gain and higher cholesterol levels in the blood.
-This turned out to be flat wrong, but no one figured it out until the entire United States (and much of the world) had overloaded on refined carbohydrates and sugar, dramatically driving up the rates of obesity and heart disease.
+In the 1980’s and 90’s, nutritionists and health experts believed that eating fat and cholesterol leads to weight gain and higher cholesterol levels in the blood.
+According to a meta analysis in the American Journal of Medicine, this turned out to be flat wrong.
+But no one figured it out until the entire United States (and much of the world) had overloaded on refined carbohydrates and sugar, dramatically driving up the rates of obesity and heart disease.

 While researchers are still trying to figure out whether—or how much—saturated fats (the kind in meat and dairy) harm your heart, we do know this: Eating a very low-fat diet is very unsatisfying.
-In research, the low-fat approach doesn't improve cardiovascular risk when compared to diets high in unsaturated fats.
+In research, the low-fat approach doesn’t improve cardiovascular risk when compared to diets high in unsaturated fats, according to research in the American Journal of Epidemiology and Diabetes Care.

 A low-fat, high-carb diet could look like: Breakfast: Cereal with non-fat milk and a banana.
 Lunch: A chicken breast on a roll with low fat mayo and lettuce.
 Snack: Pretzels or popcorn and an apple.
 Dinner: Pasta with tomato sauce and extra lean ground turkey.

-Bottom line: Some fats are good, so plan to get moderate amounts of unsaturated fats (like anti-inflammatory omega-3s) in your diet.
+Bottom line: Some fats are good, so plan to get moderate amounts of unsaturated fats (like anti-inflammatory omega-3s) in your heart healthy diet.

 Worst: The Whole 30 Diet

 After 30 days, you can slowly re-introduce foods to see which ones actually cause issues for you.
-However, I've worked with many clients who turn to the Whole 30 as a permanent diet, hoping to improve overall and heart health.
+However, I’ve worked with many clients who turn to the Whole 30 as a permanent diet, hoping to make it their heart healthy diet.
 The issue is that there is no independent research on the Whole 30 diet as a temporary or permanent diet.
 Its restrictive guidelines cut out many heart-healthy foods, like kefir, yogurt (whose probiotics have been associated with heart health), whole grains, and legumes.

 A typical day on the Whole 30 Diet: Breakfast: Eggs and vegetables cooked in coconut oil.
 Lunch: Salad with chicken and avocado.
 Dinner: Steak with a sweet potato and vegetables cooked in coconut oil.